 Hue Rendezvous -- Come for only one thing

 Came here with a friend of mine who is a regular.
 She says that although she comes here all the time, most of the items aren't stellar.
-In fact, she only eats a few things -- the same things -- every tim
+In fact, she only eats a few things -- the same things -- every time she comes here.

 We finished by sharing a bowl of bun bo hue, or, spicy beef noodles Hue style.
 I actually had bun bo hue yesterday so I was able to do a good comparison.
 In fact, I love bun bo hue so I think I know what good bun bo hue tastes like.
 The one here is pretty weak.
 The broth isn't very flavorful or rich, but the noodles are a good texture.
 They also don't give you an interesting plate of accompaniment, just some old bean sprouts which I didn't use, and some chiffonade lettuce, two chunks of lime.
 Generally a variety of herbs are given to add to the flavor of the broth -- more authentic places give you banana blossoms.
 I wouldn't order bun bo hue again at this place.